 - Telephone: € 19

 The amounts above are average for student expenses in The Netherlands.

 Do you want more information about the costs of studying?
 Please check the website of Nibud (only in Dutch).
 You can also find more info on room rent and the necessary (student) insurances.

 When you start a study programme, you may be eligible for study financing if you meet certain conditions.
-Study financing for higher education and university consists of four components: a loan, student travel product, supplementary grant and study fee credit.
-Any student can apply for the loan, travel product and study fee credit.
+Study financing for higher education and university consists of different components.
+You can decide which components you apply for: a basic grant, supplementary grant, student travel product, interest-bearing loan, and tuition fees loan.
 The possibility of receiving a supplementary grant is dependent on parental income.
 You need to repay the loan after your studies.
-Only the student travel product and supplementary grant may be considered a ‘gift’.
-You need to receive your diploma within ten years after the first month of receiving study financing.
 For complete information on study financing you may check Directorate DUO, Ministry of Education, Culture and Science.